Products

 Globally, cervical cancer is the fourth most common cancer in women and represents a major public health problem.
 In 2022, an estimated 660,000 women were diagnosed with cervical cancer worldwide and approximately 350,000 women died from the disease.1 In the U.S., >14,000 women are diagnosed annually with cervical cancer and another 300,000 women are diagnosed with pre-cancerous lesions (CIN 2,3).

 The current treatment guidelines for CIN 2,3 involve in-office surgical-based procedures which ablate or excise a portion of the cervix.
-The ablative and excisional options include cryotherapy, thermal ablation, laser therapy, loop electrosurgical excision procedure (LEEP) or cold knife cone (CKC); the latter two excisional procedures remove one to three centimeters of cervical tissue.
+The ablative and excisional options include cryotherapy, thermal ablation, laser therapy, loop electrosurgical excision procedure (LEEP) or cold knife conization (CKC); the latter two excisional procedures remove one to three centimeters of cervical tissue and permanently alter the architecture of the cervix.
 Although these surgeries are highly effective, 5–16% of people will have a recurrence of CIN 2,3 within 5 years of the procedure.
 In addition, these procedures can negatively impact reproductive health.
 Studies have shown that women having excisional removal of CIN 2,3 are 2 to 3 times more likely to have premature delivery than untreated women, with attendant lower birth weight, higher rates of NICU admission and perinatal mortality5.

 A topical intravaginal treatment for CIN 2,3 that could be prescribed by general practitioners and self-administered by patients at home would improve access to treatment worldwide and decrease morbidity and mortality as well as providing women with a treatment option that does not compromise their reproductive health.